Bash is (as of today) the de facto shell on most systems you’ll get in touch with: Linux, macOS, and the WSL on Windows 10.

 chown allows you to change the file owner.

 grep are two super useful commands to work with files.
-I will make a dedicated article for each of them soon.

 emacs are commonly installed editors.